 Here is a figure that contains no graphics at all, but encloses some bulleted items in a <list>.
-Note: The prefix word attribute has been used in the example below to request a prefix.
+Note: The @prefix-word attribute has been used in the example below to request a prefix.
 If numbers are generated on display of an ordered list, the “Pet” prefix will cause the list item numbers to display as “Pet 1.
 Poodle”, “Pet 2.
 Persian Cat”, etc. If no numbers are autogenerated, then the prefix word will cause the list item numbers to display as “Pet Poodle”, “Pet Persian Cat”, etc.

 <fig id="fg-012"> <caption><title>Pet Show and Tell Order</title></caption> <list list-type="order" prefix-word="Pet "> <list-item><p>Poodle</p></list-item> <list-item><p>Persian Cat</p></list-item> <list-item><p>Weaver Finches</p></list-item> <list-item><p>Gecko</p></list-item> </list> </fig>

 Here is a figure with three graphics inside.
-The <fig> element also contains a <title> that apply to all the graphics.
+The <fig> element also contains a <title> that applies to all the graphics.

 ... <fig id="fg-012"> <caption><title>Three Perspectives on My Dog</title></caption> <graphic xlink:href="frontView.png"/> <graphic xlink:href="sideView.png"/> <graphic xlink:href="motionView.png"/> </fig> ...